mynamecheff/SecureAndVulnerableWebserver/README.md

 - Create a restricted account for the web server to limit potential risks. / Albert

 ### 4. Make use of Google Authentication on root account
-- Use Google authentication to validate privilege esaclation
+- Use Google authentication to validate privilege esaclation / Albert

 # Security Messures Implemented